EdvinsVormsbehers/EDIBO_5/README.md

 # EDIBO_5 My First Game

-FLYING BUTTERFLY.
+FLYING BUTTERFLY

-Run the game and use arrow buttons for moving butterfly to eat some nature and hit your score.
+Run the game and use arrow buttons for moving butterfly to eat some nature and hit your score